 Everyone starts as a Level 1 character with no class.
+(Bully!)

-(This joke is included pursuant to the requirements of the Munchkin System Reference Document, v2.3.)
-Munchkin characters may be either male or female.
+Munchkin Steampunk characters may be either male or female.
 Your character's sex is the same as your own at the start of the game, unless you declare otherwise.
+Of course, things may change when the Mad Science starts!